 There were no differences between bullies and non-bullies in self-concept, but bullies were more likely to endorse attitudes justifying the use of aggression and minimizing its effect on victims.
 These findings point to some practical approaches that school counselors can take to identify and intervene with middle school students who engage in bullying behavior.

-What is one difference that Cole identified between self-identified and peer-nominated bullies?
-To select and enter your answer go to Answer
+QUESTION 5 What is one difference that Cole identified between self-identified and peer-nominated bullies?
+To select and enter your answer go to Test.